Patrick Mahomes stars in new Oakley ad with daughter, Sterling - NewsBreak

 Patrick Mahomes stars in new Oakley ad with daughter, Sterling

-KANSAS CITY, Mo. — Kansas City Chiefs quarterback Patrick Mahomes stars in the newest TV commercial for Oakley and is joined by some familiar faces.
+KANSAS CITY, Mo.
+(WDAF) – Kansas City Chiefs quarterback Patrick Mahomes and his 1-year-old daughter Sterling are starring in the newest TV commercial for Oakley .

-His one-year-old daughter, Sterling Mahomes, joins him on his lap while he reads her a book and gives her a motivational message.
+The commercial shows Sterling joining her dad while he reads her a book and gives her a motivational message.

 “To my number one pick, welcome to life.
-You’re already perfect and here’s some advice,” Mahomes said as he narrates the TV spot.
+You’re already perfect, and here’s some advice,” Mahomes said as he narrated the TV spot.

-The ad shows a compilation of home-video clips of Sterling taking her first steps and of Patrick as he grew up to become and NFL quarterback.UTV crash, one dead, others seriously injured
+The ad shows a compilation of home-video clips of Sterling taking her first steps and of Patrick as he grew up to become an NFL quarterback.Three takeaways from Chiefs’ preseason loss vs. Bears

 “Stay focused.
 Stay hungry.
 Be loyal and lead.
 When the team feels like family, that’s all that you need,” Mahomes continued.